redpanda-data/unified-identity-toolkit/README.md

 # Run the sync command (binary)
 ./out/linux/unified-identity-toolkit sync

-# OR using Node.js
+# OR use Node.js
 node dist/cli.js sync
 ```

-The tool will guide you through:
+The tool guides you through:
-1. Cluster selection (if multiple clusters available)
+1. Cluster selection (if multiple clusters are available)
 2. Role selection (Admin, Writer, Reader)
 3. ACL permission review and confirmation